soniavaidya05/leakyemotions/docs/source/reference/primitives/environment.md

 .. autoattribute:: agentarium.primitives.GridworldEnv.default_entity

-    The entity that the gridworld is filled with at creation by default.
+    An entity that the gridworld is filled with at creation by default.

 .. autoattribute:: agentarium.primitives.GridworldEnv.world